WISVCH/nwerc-2024/content/booklet.md

 But without the jury, this contest would not be possible.
 They did their absolute best to come up with the most interesting, challenging and fun problems for the contestants to solve!

 We hope that you will have an amazing time this weekend!
-Good luck with the contest, but most important of all: Have fun!
+Good luck with the contest, but most important of all: have fun!

-On behalf of the CHipCie,
+On behalf of the CHipCie,<br>
-Nadyne Aretz
+Nadyne Aretz<br>
 Contest Director NWERC 2024

 ![ASML](/asml_ad.png)